wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VI.8

 <p class=fip id=p8>
-8.&emsp;The issue of authority is really a question of authorship.
+8. The issue of authority is really a question of authorship.
 <sup>2</sup>When you have an authority problem, it is always because you believe you are the author of yourself and project your delusion onto others.
 <sup>3</sup>You then perceive the situation as one in which others are literally fighting you for your authorship.
 <sup>4</sup>This is the fundamental error of all those who believe they have usurped the power of God.